twilight-rs/twilight/CONTRIBUTING.md

 codebase that do not yet follow this document, they may be updated module-by-module or crate-by-crate, depending on the size of the target.

+### Enums and Structs

+Struct fields should be sorted alphabetically.
+Enum variants should be as well, except in some cases, where the enum represents an integer value, in which case the enum variants should be sorted by that value.

 ### Errors

 Twilight's `Error` design is a struct with one required field (`kind`) and one